amfalotico/amfalotico/README.md

 - I work mostly with client data, sales data, and seller data.
 - I work a lot with SQL and Python, and occasionally with VBA in Excel.
 - I'm interested in data analytics, because I enjoy turning data into easily understood and comprehensive insights for stakeholders and decision makers.
-- I’m currently learning as much as I can about Python.
-I use Pandas, Xlwings, and other libraries, but next I want to learn PySpark to begin working with larger scale data in a distributed environment.
+- I’m currently learning as much as I can about PySpark to begin working with larger scale data in a distributed environment.
+I hope to have new PySpark projects here soon, in my Python repository!
-- You can reach me at amfalotico1@gmail.com!